udacity/cd0381-advanced-java-programming-techniques-projectstarter/README.md

 * `popularWordCount` - The number of popular words to record in the output.
 In this example, the 3 most frequent words will be recorded.
 If there is a tie in the top 3, word length is used as a tiebreaker, with longer words taking preference.
 If the words are the same length, words that come first alphabetically get ranked higher.

-* `profileOutputPath` - Path to the output file where performance data for this web crawl should be written.
+* `profileOutputPath` - Path to the output file where performance data for this web crawl should be .
 If there is already a file at that path, the new data should be appended.
 If this option is empty or unset, the profile data should be printed to standard output.

 * `resultPath` - Path where the web crawl result JSON should be written.
 If a file already exists at that path, it should be overwritten.
 If this option is empty or unset, the result should be printed to standard output.